Writing & Printing Aids

-Literacy is a key to personal independence and the access to information for Persons who are Blind.
-Reading and Writing can only be attained through Braille, making it key to literacy.
+Literacy is a key to personal independence and the access to information for Persons who are Blind, Reading and Writing can only be attained through Braille, making it key to literacy.
 Thanks to the availability of a variety of Printing Aids, Braille literature and printed materials are more readily available through Schools, Universities, Libraries, Organizations and Companies.
 Writing Aids, and various techniques have also been developed to assist persons who have Visual Impairments, so that they are able to Write or Sign.
 These Writing Aids can include simple assistive devices such as writing or signature guides, Slate and Stylus, paper with raised or bold lines or Special Pens.
 The use of slant boards, and different types of magnification may also be helpful for those who are writing print, while environmental adaptations include increasing contrast and lighting.
 Equipment such as Tape Recorders can be used to capture meetings, lectures or assist in composition of papers, while voice synthesizers can read each page back to the user.
-Computers, Computer Aids and Computer Software have also been developed to assist persons who are Blind or have Visual Impairments and Employers, Teachers and Lecturers should make this type of equipment available to persons with Visual Impairments, so that they will not be disadvantaged in School or at their job.
-These and other Writing & Printing Aids are readily available in South Africa from organizations and companies such as Blind SA & Edit Microsystems.
+Computers, Computer Aids and Computer Software have also been developed to assist persons who are Blind or who have Visual Impairments while Employers, Teachers and Lecturers should make this type of equipment available to persons with Visual Impairments, so that they will not be disadvantaged in School or at their job.
+These and other Writing & Printing Aids are readily available in South Africa from organizations and companies such as Blind SA, The South African Council for the Blind (SANCB), Sensory Solutions and Edit Microsystems.
 Please read the information below to find out more about these different types of Writing & Printing Aids, as well as some of the companies that supply them.

 Blind SA: originally started on 26 October 1946 as the South African Blind Worker’s Organisation to help the blind find meaningful careers.
 In 2004 it became Blind SA.
 Blind SA is governed by its members who elect the Head Committee.
 We insist on self-representation and work and speak from the viewpoint of blind people.
 We stand for equality, advocating the rights of the blind throughout South Africa.
 Based in Johannesburg, we serve the blind community at large, we equip blind people with the skills they need to fully and independently participate in society.
 This includes support in living without assistance, getting about, using technology, reading, working and socialising.
 All this is made possible through advocacy, our Education Committee, Braille Services, Equipment, Mali-Bhala, Orientation & Mobilty Practitioners and our employment programme.
 It is through this, and the support of our donors, that we connect South African’s who are blind or visually impaired with the world they live in.
 “Our Purpose is to end the cycle of poverty for Blind South Africans, empowering them with knowledge and information through education, braille and developmental services and to break down barriers, provide opportunities and create answers that improve the quality of life for the blind community so that they can live the life they choose.”

 Signature Guides are ideal for persons who have trouble seeing where to sign important documents, like a cheque, receipts, or even your tax return.
 It is a simple tool that helps you to sign on the dotted line every time.
-Signature guides are typically made of cardboard or plastic and work by using a cutout space or raised lines to help you stay in place.
+Signature guides are typically made of cardboard or plastic and work by using a cutout space or raised lines to help you sign in place.
 These Guides are inexpensive and come in several sizes, so you can keep them in the places where you are most likely to use them, such as your home, office or wallet.
-When you're ready to sign, you just ask someone to put the window of the guide over the signature line, hold the guide in place, and sign in the area outlined by the window.
-Signature Guides are available in South Africa from organizations such as the South African National Council for the Blind & Blind SA who recently launched Mali-Bhala – a money counter and signature guide – in association with the Disability Rights Awareness Month.
+When you're ready to sign, you can ask someone to put the window of the guide over the signature line; hold the guide in place; and sign in the area outlined by the window.
+Signature Guides are available to purchase in South Africa from organizations such as the South African National Council for the Blind and Blind SA who recently launched Mali-Bhala – a money counter and signature guide – in association with the Disability Rights Awareness Month.

 Mali-Bhala: This locally created device comes in two standard sizes that are designed to fit either in a person’s wallet or pocket.
 It is used as an indicator to differentiate between the five South African ‘Mandela’ bank notes and as a signature guide.
 It gives thousands of blind and partially sighted individuals the independence of signing documents and counting money.
 The cost for a single Mali-Bhala is R20 or R35 for a double pack that includes both the pocket and wallet size devices.
 Blind SA strives to make assistive devices like this one more accessible and affordable to the blind community.
 For more information or enquiries on this device, please contact Blind SA through their website or Tel: 011 839 1793.